Khan1832/Verilog/Pattern Detector/readme.md

 ## State Diagram

-- **`state_diagram.png`**: A diagram illustrating the states and transitions in the Moore FSM used for pattern detection.
+- **`State Diagram.jpg`**: A diagram illustrating the states and transitions in the Moore FSM used for pattern detection.

 -   The states correspond to different parts of the pattern "CCBBCB," and transitions are based on the input sequence.